 The admin_token field is deprecated but still accepted.
 To migrate:

-1. Set up AppRole in OpenBao (enable the auth method, create a policy and role)
+1. Set up AppRole in the vault (enable the auth method, create a policy and role)

 2. Replace admin_token with role_id in your config